The time they have taken to get to know us as an organisation has been invaluable and therefore their responsive advice is pragmatic and focused.

-The scheme will last at least for three months but will be extended if necessary.
+The scheme has been extended now to last at least until 31 October 2020.
 The objective of the scheme is to help employers avoid having to lay-off staff on no pay or make them redundant.

 Latest HMCR guidance now states that, “Claims should be started from the date that the employee finishes work and starts furlough, not when the decision is made, or when they written to confirming their furloughed status.”